The Wright Stuff

-The Wright Stuff is a British television chat show which was hosted by former tabloid journalist Matthew Wright from 2000 until 2018.
+The Wright Stuff was a British television chat show which was hosted by former tabloid journalist Matthew Wright from 2000 until 2018.
 It aired on Channel 5 on weekday mornings from 9:15 to 11:15am.
 The series characterised itself as "Britain's brightest daytime show", which gave "ordinary people the chance to talk and comment on everything from the invasion of Iraq to social, emotional and even sexual issues back at home", as well as featuring "showbiz stars and media commentators".
 The Wright Stuff was nominated as "Best Daytime Programme" at both the Royal Television Society and the National Television Awards.

 The show first aired on 11 September 2000 and was created at Anglia Television who produced it for two years until their takeover by Granada.
 From 2008 until 2017, it was produced by Princess Productions who also produced The Vanessa Show, Live With Gabby as well as Something For The Weekend and Sunday Brunch, from their studio at Whiteleys Shopping Centre.
 It was latterly produced by ITN Productions from January 2018 with Wright announcing his departure on 1 May.
 He left as presenter just over a month later on 14 June after 18 years.
 Throughout its forthcoming summer, various guest hosts presented the show and it aired for the final time with Anne Diamond hosting on 31 August 2018.
 The last show ended with a preview of the logo for its successor Jeremy Vine.

 On 3 September 2018, Jeremy Vine became the host of the current daily current affairs show Jeremy Vine, which continues to be produced by ITN Productions.